 Faculty

-OCOE serves as a resource for faculty interested in developing community-based learning (CBL) courses.
+CDCE serves as a resource for faculty interested in developing community-engaged learning (CEL) courses.
 Faculty members should reach out to us at the beginning stages of planning.
 We can connect you with community organizations, review your project plans, and help ensure your course meets the standard for CBL.

-- Previously referred to as service learning, community-based learning (CBL) refers to experiential (out-of-classroom, reflective) courses which have a specific focus on community service, i.e., work that addresses an identified need in the local community.
+- Previously referred to as service learning or community-based learning, -community-engaged learning (CEL) refers to experiential (out-of-classroom, reflective) courses that have a specific focus on community service, i.e., work that addresses an identified need in the local community.

-- CBL courses must include reciprocal community partners.
+- CEL courses must include reciprocal community partners.
 They should contain 30% or more coursework that relates to civic engagement and demonstrate collaborative and meaningful engagement with community partners.

-For more information on community engagement and community-based learning, refer to the Carnegie Foundation website.
+For more information on community engagement and community-engaged learning, refer to the Carnegie Foundation website.